kunpant/Drum-kit/README.md

 - Play drum sounds with mouse clicks or keyboard keys.
 - Responsive and easy-to-use interface.

-## Credits

-- Made with ❤️ in Nigeria.
-- Sounds from [your sound source, if applicable].

 ## Project Structure

 - `index.html` — Main HTML file